TricolorHen061/bwbdocs/docs/bypassing_and_ignoring.rst

 Bypassing
 *********

 Sometimes, you'll want certain roles or channels to bypass the bot's filter.
-This article will show you how to do that.

 =================
 Using ``/bypass``